lukeola/lukeola/README.md

 - 👯 I’m looking to collaborate on **Fintech Projects**

-- 👨‍💻 All of my projects are available at [www.lukeshub.site](http://lukeshub.site)
+- 👨‍💻 All of my projects are available at [My Website](http://lukeshub.site)

-- 📝 I regularly write articles on [linkedin.com/luke-olawale](linkedin.com/luke-olawale)
+- 📝 I regularly write articles on [Linkedin](https://www.linkedin.com/in/luke-olawale/))

 - 💬 Ask me about **Python**